-Prof. Robert Geyer, Department of Politics, Philosophy and Religion September 2018

-Who am I and what is my background in complexity and public policy?
+Prof. Robert Geyer, Department of Politics, Philosophy and Religion September 2018 Who am I and what is my background University in complexity and public policy?

-- I have been working on complexity for 18 years. - To me, complexity is a meta-theoretical framework with implications and applications at various levels! - Stressing the importance of visual metaphors - Most of my work is focused on making complexity relevant and accessible to policy actors. - Key areas of interest: health and social policy, local policy, diabetes and drug advertising policy, GP commissioning, international relations, some aspects of development and now law and policy.
+- To me, complexity is a meta-theoretical framework with implications and applications at various levels! - Stressing the importance of visual metaphors - Most of my work is focused on making complexity relevant and accessible to policy actors. - Key areas of interest: health and social policy, local policy, diabetes and drug advertising policy, GP commissioning, international relations, some aspects of development and now law and policy.

-Why is complexity so interesting and important?
+Why is complexity so interesting the and important?
 Three key points